Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 When he travels or prepares for combat, Ljörn puts on a nasal helmet and his byrnie, and he equips himself with his spear and round shield.

 ## Personality
-Ljörn is reserved and slightly introverted.
+On the surface, Ljörn is reserved and slightly introverted.
 He does not speak much and prefers quiet and solitary areas, although he doesn't mind being in public (or crowded places).
 When he talks to strangers, he might make things awkward, but otherwise, he tries to be polite, especially to his elders or higher-ups.
 He is stubborn; he usually sticks to his decisions.

 Ljörn doesn't have good self-esteem.
 When he receives a compliment, he tends to downplay it or mutter a thanks.
 He doesn't think he's a good teacher.